New Hampshire Ranks 3rd Best State to Get a Job in…but Why? - NewsBreak

 20 of Maine’s ‘Must Try’ Bars to Experience Right Now

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 One of my favorite things to do on a random weekend is take a trip in-state to a new establishment to try out.
 My wife and I will drive hours based on a review, article, tip, social media post...you get the point.
-It's fun, adventurous, and always satisfies the pallet...

 Followers

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-New England is already known for its aggressive (or as some might say, “impatient”) driving.
-But according to a new survey by the language tutoring service Preply, it turns out we’re a bit pushy in at least one other area.